ascii-chat 0.8.38

 Initialize display subsystem.

-Performs TTY detection, terminal configuration, and ASCII rendering initialization.
+Creates session display context for TTY management and frame rendering.
 Must be called once during client startup.

 Returns